 Our babies are ready to go to their new homes at 6-8 weeks of age.
 They will still be receiving daily hand feedings when they are introduced to their new families.

 Average Lifespan: 10-12 Years

 Diet: We feed our squirrels our home made squirrel mix consisting of nuts, grain and supplements.
 Shelled nuts like pecan and walnuts are good treats.
 Calcium must be added to their diet.
-We prefer to give our squirrels orange slices twice per week instead of calcium powder to add calcium to their diet.
+We prefer to give our squirrels orange slices twice per week in addition to the powdered calium on their food.

-Size at Adulthood: 9 to 10 " long including the tail, and weigh between 4- 6oz.
+Size at Adulthood: 5 " long including the tail, and weigh between 4- 6oz.

 Bonding: It is important to acquire your baby squirrel at no more than 8 weeks of age and carry them in your shirt pocket or in a bonding pouch for several hours a days for at least two to three weeks.